 Attention-deficit/hyperactivity disorder (abbreviated as ADHD) is a developmental disorder that begins in early childhood.

-ADHD affects the brain’s executive functioning — the ability to self-regulate and control thoughts, words, actions, and emotions.
+ADHD affects the brain’s executive functioning, which is the ability to self-regulate and control thoughts, words, actions, and emotions.

 There are 3 types of ADHD: